• Skip to primary navigation

 Like making sure the protagonist doesn’t suddenly have different colored eyes or the town description doesn’t change with no explanation!

-This is not only a great way to get paid to read books, but also to improve your own writing skills.
+This is not only a great way to get paid for reviewing books but also to improve your own writing skills.

-Check out this FREE 76 Minute Online Proofreading Workshop to get started making money today!
+Check out this FREE proofreading workshop to get started making money today!

 2. Copy Editor

-A copy editor is a bit different though they also deal with the written text after the proofread is finished and the details are set in stone.
+A copy editor is a bit different though they also deal with the written text after the proofreading is finished and the details are set in stone.

 The book or article should basically be about 90% done and just needs that little bit of fine-tuning before it gets published.